What is Sold.com?

 If you need help buying or selling a home, we can recommend plenty of better options instead of Sold.com.
 For example, Clever Real Estate’s free agent matching service vets realtors based on performance, makes personalized recommendations, and pre-negotiates savings on your behalf.

-Sellers can use Clever to list with a top local agent for just $3,000 or 1%.
-Eligible buyers get 0.5% of the purchase price in cash back after closing.
+Sellers can use Clever to list with a top local agent for just 1.5%.
+Eligible buyers get cash back after closing.

 - Sold.com is a fast way to connect with a local realtor.